Organizational culture: History

 Elliott Jaques introduced the concept in his 1951 book The Changing Culture of a Factory.
-The book was a published report of "a case study of developments in the social life of one industrial community between April, 1948 and November 1950".
+The book was a published report of "a case study of developments in the social life of one industrial community between April 1948 and November 1950".
 The case involved a publicly-held British company engaged principally in the manufacture, sale, and servicing of metal bearings.
 The study concerned itself with the description, analysis, and development of corporate group behaviors.

 Analysis

 Researchers have proposed various dimensions individually and in combination as useful for analyzing organizational culture.
 Examples include external/internal, strong/weak, flexible/rigid, and many others.

 Insularity

 Culture can be externally focused, aiming to satisfy customers, investors, and partners.
-Alternatively, they can be internally focused, aiming to satisfy employees, comply with union-imposed rules, or to meet conduct standards around issues such as diversity, equity, and inclusion.
+Alternatively, they can be internally focused, aiming to satisfy employees, comply with union-imposed rules, or meet conduct standards around issues such as diversity, equity, and inclusion.
 Many organizations lie between such extremes, attempting to balance the needs of multiple stakeholders.